nginmesh/nginmesh/istio/release/demo/ksql/README.md

 kubectl create -f ../../install/kafka/ksql.yml
 ```

-3. Download and install Apache Kafka from this [link](https://www.confluent.io/download/)
+3. Download and install Apache Kafka from this [link](https://www.confluent.io/download/).
-Update your path to include /bin directory of Kafka.
+Update OS path to include /bin directory of Kafka.

 4. Activate KSQL port-forward so that client can connect to server in cluster:
 ```